Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Centralized Relay Selection Algorithm

 where $S_{se}$ is the set of selected edges of the original problem.

+The purpose of the discussion in this subsection is to prove that the method presented in Section \ref{sec:sol_kCrad} provides an optimal solution for equation (\ref{eq:maxE}).

-The transformation to problem (\ref{eq:nA_maxE}) can be summarized as adding new vertices with $0$-weighted and $A_{value}$-weighted edges to each side.
-It is proved that the optimal solutions of the transformed problem (\ref{eq:nA_maxE}) are in one-to-one correspondence with the optimal solutions of the original problem (\ref{eq:maxE}).
+The transformation from equation (\ref{eq:maxE}) to equation (\ref{eq:nA_maxE}) can be summarized as adding new vertices with $0$-weighted and $A_{value}$-weighted edges to each side.
+It is proved that the optimal solutions of the transformed equation (\ref{eq:nA_maxE}) are in one-to-one correspondence with the optimal solutions of the original equation (\ref{eq:maxE}).
+The transformed equation is expressed as:

 where $n_{A_{s}}$ is the number of selected $A_{value}$-weighted edges and $S_{se}$ is the set of selected edges of the transformed problem.